amanarora9848/unige-rt1-assignment1/README.md

     ```
     This helps in running the assignment in parallel, and collecting data for analysis.

 In our study, we aimed to compare the performances of different implementations of the **Assignment 1** of the course: ***Research Track 1***, specifically, implementations A (self-made), K (by colleague Kazuto), and L (by colleague Lucas P.), based on their execution times and success rates.
+At a time, implementation A is either compared with K or L, for evaluating differnt results.
+The results are presented in the following sections.

 ##### Hypotheses presented (stated crudely, formally stated in the following sections):
 1. Implementation A and Implementation K have the same execution times.
-2. Implementation A has more success rate of execution (elaborate in desc.: tokens absolutely correctly delivered) than Implementation L.
+2. Implementation A has a lower success rate than Implementation L.

 ##### Data Collection:
 1. The data of **30** successful runs in randomized environment was collected for both implementations A and K, and the execution times were recorded in the files `data/ImplementationK/randomenv_exec_timesA.csv` and `data/ImplementationK/randomenv_exec_timesK.csv`.